devopsdays/devopsdays-web/content/events/2023-chicago/program/joshua-zimmerman.md

 - How to identify political structures and learn how decisions get made in your organization
 - Common political structures in technical organizations
-- Tools for healthy collective decision-making"
+- Tools for healthy collective decision-making